bjornmeansbear/sustainable-packaging/README.md

 ## Intro

 This is a general introduction to package design, and a little sustainability (and how to apply them to your designing).
 I'll be speaking pretty generally.
+And I want to be brief if possible.
 We will do an overview of some good packaging related things to think about; and then end on some more sustainability focused ideas -- but still with packaging design as sort of our main focus.

 Packaging is about more than just the boxes things come in and more than putting pretty labels on things.